stephensanwo/devblog/cl65e5lzo06pk0ynvd5db7mei.md

-## Build a Fullstack AI Chatbot with Redis, React, FastAPI and GPT - Part 4
+## Build a Fullstack AI Chatbot Part 4 - Add Intelligence to Chatbots

 In this section, we will focus on building a wrapper to communicate with the transformer model, send prompts from a user to the API in a conversational format, and receive and transform responses for our chat application.